What is synthetic data?

 So, with Hazy, our generators start by learning the distribution of values in each column.
 When we then generate a data point, for example, a value for an age in a synthetic data record, we can sample from a distribution estimator, to ensure that the synthetic data points follow the same distribution as the source data:

 This is just a starting point and we layer on a range of other statistical properties and sampling methods, for example to preserve relationships between columns and patterns in sequential data.
 This gives you a basic mental model of how smart synthetic data is generated.

 Generator Models are serialised data files that can be used to generate synthetic data.

 The serialised objects are essentially a compressed representation of the source data.
 They contain vector representations of the distribution estimates, patterns and relations in the source data.
 This allows generators to be copied from one environment to another.
 For example, from an on-premises or production environment where the generator was trained to a lab or cloud environment where the generator can be used to provision data.

 These generator-based workflows are very powerful.
 They allow you to provision data into less trusted environments without ever moving the source data.

-- you can provision data into lab or cloud environments without the source data ever leaving your production or on-premise environment
+- provision data into lab or cloud environments without the source data ever leaving your production or on-premises environment

-- you can share insight rather than sharing data by provisioning multiple generators into a shared environment and aggregating their output data
+- share insight rather than sharing data by provisioning multiple generators into a shared environment and aggregating their output data